Skip to content

 Vespa velutina

-Yellow-legged Asian hornets were first recorded in France in 2004 and are thought to have arrived on a pottery shipment from China to Bordeaux.
-They then rapidly spread across Europe with the first record in Britain in 2016 in southern England.
-They aren’t currently considered resident in Britain and The National Bee Unit (part of the government’s Animal and Plant Health Agency) is responsible for monitoring, tracking and destroying any nests but relies on reports from the public to identify new nests.
+Yellow-legged Asian Hornets were first recorded in France in 2004 and are thought to have arrived there on a pottery shipment from China to Bordeaux.
+They rapidly spread across Europe, with the first record in Britain in 2016 in southern England.
+They aren’t currently considered resident in Britain and The National Bee Unit (part of the government’s Animal and Plant Health Agency) is responsible for monitoring, tracking and destroying any nests.
+However, the unit relies on reports from the public to identify new nests.

 Most nests have currently been recorded in the south east (especially Kent and in east and west Sussex).
 The only nests reported in Devon to date have been in Plymouth and north Devon (Woolacombe) and these have been destroyed.

-They are voracious insect eaters especially bees.
-Research in France a single nest can consume over 11 kilograms of insects including bees, wasps, other pollinators and spiders.
+The hornets are voracious insect eaters, especially bees.
+Research in France found a single nest can consume over 11 kilograms of insects including bees, wasps, other pollinators and spiders.
 Honeybees make up around 40% of their diet.
-They have no natural predators and can rapidly increase in numbers each nest producing up to 350 queens in the autumn.
+They have no natural predators and can rapidly increase in numbers, with each nest producing up to 350 queens in the autumn.

-They can be easily distinguished from the larger native European hornet.
+Yellow-legged Asian Hornets can be easily distinguished from the larger native European Hornet.
 Look out for their bright yellow leg tips.

 Actions

-Everyone to be aware of the difference between yellow-legged Asian hornets and native hornets and look out for them.
+Everyone to be aware of the difference between Yellow-legged Asian Hornets and native hornets and look out for them.
 Report suspected sightings immediately online to the UK Centre for Ecology and Hydrology in order that nests can be destroyed by experts.
-See links in Find out more.
+See links in Find out more below.

-Maintain a safe distance when taking identification photographs and don’t approach any hornets nests.
+Maintain a safe distance when taking identification photographs and do not approach any hornet nest.

 Where to focus action